Skip to content

 Not all fireplaces are created equal.
 Traditional masonry fireplaces offer classic charm, while insert fireplaces boost efficiency in existing chimneys.
 Freestanding wood stoves provide versatile heating options for various spaces.

-You can browse all types of wood burning fireplace at TheTorchGuys.
+You can browse all types of wood burning fireplace at TheTorchGuys or browse this collection for freestanding gas stoves.

 Parts of a Fireplace

-Knowing your fireplace's anatomy is key to proper use.
-The firebox houses your flames, while the damper controls airflow.
+Knowing your wood burning fireplace's anatomy is key to proper use.
+The firebox like this one houses your flames, while the damper controls airflow.

 Understanding these basics sets the stage for safe, enjoyable fireplace use.
 With this knowledge, you're ready to move on to preparing your fireplace for that perfect, cozy fire.